 To roast the pumpkin and sweet potato: Preheat oven to 425 degrees.
 Place the cubed pumpkin on a large baking sheet.
 Drizzle on oil, kosher salt and pepper.
 Mix well arranging the pieces evenly on the sheet.
 Prick the potato and place on the sheet.
 Roast until fork tender and lightly browned, about 35-40 minutes.
 Allow to cool before handling or wrap and refrigerate overnight.

 For the Hash: Heat a large skillet over medium high heat with a touch of olive oil.
-Add in the pancetta and allow to release its fat and slightly crisp.
 Add in the crushed red pepper, garlic, onion and red pepper and cook for 2-3 minutes or until softened.
 Add the roasted pumpkin and sweet potato to the skillet.
 Allow it to cook without stirring for a few minutes to brown the bottom.
 Stir gently to crisp and brown the hash and sprinkle in the sage.
 Serve immediately.

 I love being in the kitchen.
 Early mornings, soft music, a hot espresso.
 Easing into the preparation of delicious meals.
 Glancing through cookbooks, gathering inspiration and planning my day.
 I look forward to the cycles of the seasons, the pleasures of tasting and savoring and sharing this with those dear to me.
 Weekends are special to me as my week days are often rushed, but still I create the ambiance, light the candles, set the table and uncork the wine.